-All Simmons Police Officers (Chief/Director, Deputy Chief/Assistant Director, Lieutenants, Sergeants, and Police Officers) are sworn officers under Massachusetts General Law Ch.
+All Simmons police officers (chief/director, captain/assistant director, lieutenants, sergeants, and police officers) are sworn officers under Massachusetts General Law Ch.
 22c, sec.
 63. All have attended a Commonwealth of Massachusetts state-certified police academy or its equivalent and have arrest authority on Simmons University property.
 Most officers are also Suffolk County Deputy Sheriffs, providing jurisdiction beyond the immediate boundaries of the University when needed, such as when traveling between the academic and residence campuses.
 (The City of Boston is within Suffolk County.)
-Public Safety Officers (unarmed) and contract security staff do not have arrest powers and provide security services only on Simmons University properties.
-Simmons Public Safety Officers and contract security staff patrol Simmons property and have the authority to ask for identification and to determine whether individuals have lawful business at Simmons.
+Public safety officers (unarmed) do not have arrest powers and provide security services only on Simmons University properties.
+Simmons public safety officers patrol Simmons property and have the authority to ask for identification and to determine whether individuals have lawful business at Simmons.

-The Simmons Police Officers' scope of authority as Special State Police Officers allows for "the power to make arrests and preserve the peace on property owned, used, or leased by Simmons University."
+The Simmons police officers' scope of authority as special state police officers allows for "the power to make arrests and preserve the peace on property owned, used, or leased by Simmons University."
 These powers shall be invoked by the officer only while on duty and only within the geographical boundaries of the University, except when a delay in invoking such powers would likely result in death or serious bodily harm to themselves or others.
 Officers shall also recognize that their primary duty and responsibility is to the persons and property of the employing institution.
 Officers shall neither encroach nor infringe upon the responsibilities and functions of other law enforcement agencies.
 Officers are cautioned not to respond to other agencies' calls unless authorized to do so by the shift supervisor.
 Officers must complete annual in-service training provided through the Commonwealth of Massachusetts to maintain first-responder medical certification and to remain current regarding the laws of the Commonwealth of Massachusetts.
 Additionally, Simmons Police and Public Safety conducts regular training to supplement the training received at the state level.

-The Simmons University Public Safety Officer (PSO) is a non-sworn position, and PSOs do not have "the power to make arrests and preserve the peace on property owned by Simmons University."
-The primary duty and responsibility of the Public Safety Officer is to dispatch emergency services and routine calls for service coming into Simmons Police and Public Safety.
+The Simmons University public safety officer (PSO) is a non-sworn position, and PSOs do not have "the power to make arrests and preserve the peace on property owned by Simmons University."
+The primary duty and responsibility of the public safety officer is to dispatch emergency services and routine calls for service coming into Simmons Police and Public Safety.
 PSOs also patrol the Simmons campuses, providing security services to the community.
-PSOs are required to read and understand all Department policies and procedures and satisfactorily complete CPR, first aid, and any other required training.
+PSOs are required to read and understand all department policies and procedures and satisfactorily complete CPR, first aid, and any other required training.